Cooperative Retriever and Ranker in Deep Recommenders: Experiments

 \subsubsection{Metric}

-Three common Top-K metrics are used in evaluation, NDCG\cite{weimer2007cofi}, Recall\cite{hu2008collaborative, wang2011collaborative} and MRR.
-We conduct a cutoff k for the top k recommended items.
+Three common top-k metrics are used in evaluation, NDCG~\cite{weimer2007cofi}, Recall~\cite{hu2008collaborative, wang2011collaborative} and MRR.
 Recall@k represents the proportion of cases when the target item is among the top k items.
 NDCG@k gives higher weights on higher ranks.
 MRR@k represents the average of reciprocal ranks of target items.
 A greater value of these metrics indicates better performance.